 2. Filling the gap.
 The decline of the school for virtue provided by waged labour leaves a worrying gap in our secular ethics.
 People will be in desperate search of meaning.
-Iron age sand people ethics (i.e. the Abrahamic religions) might seem attractive as anchors for building meaningful lives amid plenty.
-Yet the experience of the oil rich middle-east suggests their deficiencies in a world of mass leisure (public virtue, private vice).
+The Abrahamic religions might seem attractive as anchors for building meaningful lives amid plenty.
+Yet the example of the oil rich gulf states already suggests their deficiencies in a world of mass leisure.
 Moral philosophers should move to address this challenge, by taking some time away from abstract universalistic theorising to think about the perspective of ordinary moral agents in the real world.
 But artists, novelists, film-makers and others also have a role to play in providing stories and illustrations of different kinds of lives for us to think about.
 If nothing else, this competition will force the religions to raise their game.

 3. Experiments in living.
 For all its benefits (relative to other regimes) capitalism has led to a certain degree of homogenisation of lifestyles: as any way of life we choose must somehow be paid for, it must make 'economic sense' in the capitalist world.
 Yet this monoculture will be a problem in adapting our societies to the kind of radical and rapid transformations wrought by a robot economy (and who knows what other challenges the 21st century will throw up).
 People should be encouraged to experiment with different ways of living, for example in their relation to Art, radical moral and political theories, spirituality, Nature, family arrangements, and so on.
 In fact, their efforts should be subsidised by the rest of us, since the requirement that lifestyles make 'economic sense' is exactly the criterion that seems of least relevance in considering a future of gross abundance.
 The rest of us can learn much about the human condition and its adaptability from observing and listening to the experiences of such 'pioneers'.
 We will need that knowledge to make wise decisions about the paths to take as a society.